 There are several reasons why modern cars no longer come with a full-size spare wheel.
-The main reason is fairly simple – they are rarely ever used, and so there are considerable savings to be made by not fitting them.
+The main one is fairly simple: they are rarely used.
+Most spares spend their entire life hidden in the boot, so there are considerable savings to be made by not fitting them.

 Full-size spare wheel

-Pros: convenient, but only if all four wheels are the same size; no speed or distance limitations when running spare wheel
+Pros: convenient, as long as all four wheels are the same size; no speed or distance limitations when running spare wheel

-Cons: expensive, heavy and bulky for something which is very rarely used; few people ever check the tyre pressure on the spare, meaning it is quite possible it will be flat when you need it.
+Cons: expensive, heavy and bulky for something which is rarely used; few people ever check the tyre pressure on the spare, so it could be be flat when you actually need it.